Tanishqua-Simform/fastapi/readme.md

 One of my co-trainee was facing issue with circular import error, when initializing the package.
 So we discussed a work-around for that and solved the error together.

 So that's it for today.
 See you tomorrow.
 Bye!

+##### Dt.
+9 May, 2025.

+I have some news, so yesterday at 9 PM war has been initiated between India and its Neighbouring Country.
+As of now India has been victorious in intercepting the enemy's drone attacks.
+Let's see what the future holds for us.

+So, today I have completed the POC-1 task -> [FastAPI-POC](https://github.com/Tanishqua-Simform/FastAPI-POC)

+Later I did pair-programming with one of my co-trainee which helped us share our insights of FastAPI mutually.
+I have learnt about Newly added execute method in sqlachemy and that what I had been using - query method, is now just a legacy method.

+We gave in a lot of time in understanding of 'orm_mode = True' configuration of pydantic schema, but it bear us no fruit.
+We concluded that it may have been resolved in newer releases of Pydantic but we'll still inquire with our mentor about the same.

+Also, I was given the feedback of evaluation-2 by my mentor.
+He said that feedback is positive and we just need to broaden our knowledge on ORM and SQL, rest everything was perfect.

+So that's it for today, I will complete POC-2 on Monday.
+Bye.